0 comments

 1. Gingivectomy

 This technique removes excess gingival tissue using specialized crown lengthening burs with built-in depth guides.
 While quick and straightforward, practitioners must carefully monitor tissue contour changes.
-For Gingivectomy, you can also choose to use durable Ceramic Burs.
+For gingivectomy, you can also choose to use durable Ceramic Burs.

 2. Apically Repositioned Flap